google/truth/comparison.md

 ## A case for AssertJ {#for-assertj}

 While we prefer Truth, we acknowledge that others may prefer AssertJ.
-Here are some cases in which AssertJ offers advantages:
+The two libraries make different tradeoffs:

 -   AssertJ offers a larger API.

     -   It offers more assertions.
 While we believe that Truth offers most of the most commonly needed assertions, some projects might make a lot of assertions about, say, `URI` objects, which Truth doesn't include